The Children's Investment Fund Management: Investor activism

 TCI has a reputation for aggressive shareholder activism.
 TCI has been a major shareholder of the German stock exchange Deutsche Börse where it forced the resignation of the CEO after he refused to abandon his plan to take over the London Stock Exchange.

 In 2007, after acquiring 1% of the shares of major Dutch bank ABN AMRO, TCI led an attack demanding the bank split up or sell to the highest bidder to produce shareholder value.
 ABN was ultimately split and sold to Royal Bank of Scotland (RBS), Fortis, and Banco Santander and was a major contributing factor in the downfall of both RBS and Fortis.
 In June 2007, TCI failed in its attempt to get the Japanese utility J-Power, in which it had acquired a 10% stake, to boost its dividend.
 The general meeting of shareholders rejected the proposal, prompting a severe selloff in the stock.

 In 2006, as a shareholder of both Mittal Steel Company and Arcelor, TCI supported Mittal Steel in the company's unsolicited takeover offer for Arcelor.

 TCI initiated legal action against the Government of India using provisions in the bilateral trade treaty between United Kingdom and India regarding the under pricing of coal by Coal India Limited, in which TCI holds a 1% stake.

-In 2008 the US railroad company CSX won a court case against the Children’s Investment Fund and 3G Capital Partners, another hedge fund, after the funds announced that they had acquired about 20% of CSX’s stock.
+In 2008 the US railroad company CSX won a court case against the Children's Investment Fund and 3G Capital Partners, another hedge fund, after the funds announced that they had acquired about 20% of CSX's stock.
 TCI succeeded in electing four of its five directors to the CSX board, but CSX shares declined by about 50 percent after the meeting.
 TCI declared defeat and sold its shares, taking its directors off the board.
 Chris Hohn, the founder of TCI vowed to abandon shareholder activism as an investing strategy.
 When the case was appealed, the judge gave limited support for the original finding.

 In 2008 the company was suffering from heavy losses but recovered very well and assets under management reportedly stood around $6 billion.
 At the end of 2010, the company recorded a loss of 80% in profits as a result of reduced investment performance.
 By 2020 the hedge fund was managing more than $30 billion.
 It recorded a 41% gain in 2019 after gaining just 0.9% in 2018.

 In November 2022, Chris Hohn on behalf of TCI wrote an open letter to Sundar Pichai, CEO of Alphabet and Google.
 In the letter, Hohn stated that Google's headcount was too high and should be reduced.
 He also stated that there should be more effort to reduce losses in its self-driving unit Waymo.
-On January 20, 2023, Alphabet cut 12,000 Jobs which was 6% of its workforce.
-On the same day, Hohn issued another letter to Pichai stating that there should further job cuts with a target of 20%.
+On 20 January 2023 Alphabet cut 12,000 jobs which was 6% of its workforce.
+On the same day, Hohn issued another letter to Pichai stating that there should be further job cuts with a target of 20%.

 Awards

-The fund won Eurohedge’s European Hedge Fund of the Year award in 2004, 2005, and 2013.
+The fund won Eurohedge's European Hedge Fund of the Year award in 2004, 2005, and 2013.